-For scintillometer measurements over short path lengths - where low observation heights of a few meters are sufficient (Figure 18) - using tripods is the usually the most practical way for setting up the instruments.
-The LAS and MWS transmitter / receivers can be mounted on separate tripods (Figure 22).
-In this case, the MWS transmitter / receiver - with the alignment unit attached to it - is directly mounted on top of the tripod.
-Optionally, RPG offers a double mounting plate to allow for a small distance between the microwave and optical scintillometers (Figure 7).
-The mounting on the double base plate is shown in Figure 23.
+For scintillometer measurements over short path lengths - where low observation heights of a few meters are sufficient (Figure 13) - the most practical way for setting up the instruments is the use of tripods.
+MWS and LAS transmitter/receivers can be mounted on separate tripods (Figure 16).
+In this case, the MWS transmitter/receiver - with the alignment unit attached to it - is directly mounted on top of the tripod.
+Optionally, RPG offers double base plates and LAS height adaptors 1) to level the LAS and MWS beams and 2) to minimize the distance between the MWS and LAS units.
+(Figure 5).
+The mounting on the double base plate is shown in Figure 17.
+Figure 18 shows how the height adaptors are attached to the LAS transmitter/receiver.

-Figure 21: Fasten center bolt to mount RPG-MWSC-160 units on a tripod (single configuration).
+Figure 16: Fasten center bolt to mount RPG-MWSC-160 units on a tripod (single configuration).

-Figure 22: Mounting the MWSC units in the double configuration.
+Figure 17: Mounting the MWSC units in the double configuration.

-Figure 23: Double base plate and mounting adaptors for LAS transmitter and receiver.
+Figure 18: Mounting the height adaptors for LAS transmitter and receiver.